What is aphasia?

-This is a tough question, as the answer is a variable as individuals themselves.
+This is a tough question, as the answer is as varied as individuals themselves.
 The severity of the aphasia, the availability of support from family and friends, resources, activities, motivation, and personality are all contributing factors to the question.
-The unfortunate truth is that while there are considerable means of support and access in the community for those with mobility impairments (i.e., wheelchair access), hearing impairments (auditory aids in theaters, churches), and other disabilities, there is a limited amount of support for individuals who can not communicate effectively their wants and needs.
-This reduced access, combined with a lack of knowledge and understanding of aphasia by the layperson, sets many individuals up for social isolation and at the very least, reduced independence in community engagement.
+The unfortunate truth is that while there are considerable means of support and access in the community for those with mobility impairments (e.g., wheelchair access), hearing impairments (auditory aids in theaters, churches), and other disabilities, there is a limited amount of support for individuals who can not communicate effectively their wants and needs.
+This reduced access, combined with a lack of knowledge and understanding of aphasia by the layperson, sets many individuals up for social isolation, and at the very least, reduced independence in community engagement.

 What other options are available for individuals with aphasia?